 Munich weather

-Coming from Australia I was blissfully unaware of places which actually had four distinct seasons.
-Here’s a taste of the weather you can expect throughout the year.
+Coming from Australia I was blissfully unaware of places which actually had four distinct seasons but after living here for a few years, I grew to appreciate every single phase of the year.

 As the days draw longer (it doesn’t get dark until about 10pm in early July) people stay outside later.
 The Isar River banks and the Englischer Garten are favourite after-hours hang-out zones.